Here is how you get your Class E Driver's License

 a) MAKE AN APPOINTMENT

 When you go to the DMV, you will want to MAKE AN APPOINTMENT, or you might find yourself in a crowded office, and you will wait a long time.
-Click here to make the appointment, and select the test called "Learner's Permit".
-If you are aged 18 or over, you will still need to select this option, although you will get your Driver's License, because permits are for people under the age of 18.
+Click here to make the appointment in your county.

 DMV